By Tracy Stackhouse and Sarah Scharfenaker

 So what are mantras?
 Mantras are short, positive, instructive statements full of action words.
-We use them to quiet the mind and focus thinking and action.
+We use them to quiet the mind and focus on thinking and action.
 Of course, there is a spiritual tradition from which mantras are derived.
 We will leave that explanation to those wiser than us!
-Ommm…
+Ommm …

 Mantras and Skill Development

 Most of us have had a coach, or instructor, try to assist us in learning a new motor skill.
 One of the tried and true techniques in skill acquisition is focusing on a particular aspect, or subset, of the skill.
-Rather than trying to develop the entire skill in one swoop, the teacher emphasizes a discrete part of the skill, and then has the student practice to achieve mastery.
-For example, a beginning downhill skier will learn to shift her skis by using the mantra and visualization of “French fry” (skis together to move down the hill) and “pizza pie”(push skis to wedge-shape to slow down).
-The verbalization and mental imaging drives the motor action, and repetition builds confidence and focus.
+Rather than trying to develop the entire skill in one swoop, the teacher emphasizes a discrete part of the skill and then has the student practice to achieve mastery.
+For example, a beginning downhill skier will learn to shift her skis by using the mantra and visualization of “French fry” (skis together parallel for going down the hill) and “pizza pie”(ski tips together in a wedge shape to slow down).
+The verbalization and mental imaging drive the motor action, and repetition builds confidence and focus.
 As mastery and ease with the skill develop, the mantra is allowed to fade out.

 Individuals with Fragile X syndrome are prone to self-talk and perseveration so in a significant way, teaching them to use constructive mantras harnesses their natural tendency to narrate their lives.
 Some examples: A common skill we have to foster in children and adults with FXS is eating normal size bites, chewing and swallowing, and minimizing mouth-stuffing.
 Mantras can play a role in the rehearsal and reinforcement of the skill you are encouraging.
 In many cases, we have used the following mantras successfully:

 - Take a bite, take a bite, take a bite … CHEW!

 - Take a bite, take a bite, take a bite … DRINK!